nodecraft/consolestack/README.md

 Changelog
 =============

+`1.0.2`
+ - Added console.err as a method to avoid stamp output for console.error/warn.

 `1.0.1`
- - Added console.out as a method to avoid stamp output.
+ - Added console.out as a method to avoid stamp output for console.log.
  - Stack trace now excludes CWD for logging

  `1.0.0`
  - Release Version